ivan-zapreev/ML-PT/README.md

 **NOTE 01:** The notebooks ``01`` to ``05`` above can be run sequentially, if needed to re-produce the results or re-generate the classifier and feature extractor models.

 **NOTE 02:** To test the service one does not have to run notebooks ``01`` to ``05`` but shall:
-1. Run the event classification restul service (see sections below)
+1. Run the event classification restful service (see sections below)
 2. Execute the ``06_run_test_client.ipynb`` notebook or use his/her own client to send requests to:
     * ``http://127.0.0.1:8080/predict``